rschristopher/ischristtrue.com/src/ancient-views/prophecy.md

 !!! quote "Isaiah 53:5"
     But he was pierced for our transgressions, he was bruised for our iniquities: the chastisement of our peace was upon him; and with his stripes we are healed.

+Importantly, Isaiah's prophecies are recorded from the Lord, the suffering servant on the throne.
+He is introduced early on and is recorded by Isaiah throughout.
+And we see many parallels in the early chapters that are repeated in later chapters representing theaat judgment.
+For example:

 !!! quote "Isaiah 6:6-7 ...
 Isaiah 54:16"
     Then flew one of the seraphims unto me, having a live coal in his hand, which he had taken with the tongs from off the altar: And he laid it upon my mouth, and said, Lo, this hath touched thy lips; and thine iniquity is taken away, and thy sin purged.